bobbert9/Module-4-Mastery-Assessment-6/README.md

 Pyplot from Matplotlib to plot the heatmap of wildfires over the globe.
 Numpy, solely to use the histogram2d function to help generate a 2-dimensional heatmap over the globe map.

+The code for this project begins by grabbing the world map image being used later in the program, and declares the file name for the CSV data it'll be referencing.
+It then draws out the world map using GeoPandas.

 The program then generates 3 lists of data from the CSV file: Latitude, Longitude, and Intensities of the wildfires in each row of the CSV file.
 A heatmap is generated using these values and is then overlayed on top of the worldmap image generated using GeoPandas.